 The results from your blepharoplasty can be life changing, helping you feel not only more confident in the way you look, but also in how you interact with others.
-Your eyes will be brighter, fuller and have more expressiveness than they have had in years.
+Your eyes will be brighter, fuller and look less tired than they have in years.

 Selecting the right cosmetic surgeon is a choice that you live with for years, if not your entire life.
 A successful procedure will make you feel more like yourself and give you greater confidence for years to come.
 On the other hand, selecting the wrong surgeon increases your chances of having poor results, which can lead to additional costs, time, and heartache.

 When choosing your surgeon, there are a few key points to keep in mind: